 The pouches in the cheek that are used in food storage and transportation can become pierced, impacted or damaged.
 Symptoms include being unable to empty the pouches or having an everted cheek pouch (one that is turned inside out).
 Take your hamster to the vet as soon as you suspect that she may have a cheek pouch injury.

-A short-haired hamster (named "Egbert") sitting in its owner's hand and eating a piece of carrot.
+(named "Egbert") sitting in its owner's hand and eating a piece of

 Hamsters, as a rule, are very territorial creatures, with some being far more aggressive to other hamsters than others.
 Syrian hamsters are a good example - never ever put two Syrian hamsters in a cage together unless you want to scoop out a dead hamster the next morning.
 Dwarf hamsters can be housed together, but it's a good idea to know how hamsters behave when interacting with each other so you can identify the warning signs of things possibly taking a turn for the worse.